luisangelgare/SIaD-Tool/README.md

 1. **Two-level voltage source converter connected to the grid (for MATLAB version)**
 2. **High Voltage Direct Current (HVDC) benchmark system (for PSCAD version)**

-These examples illustrate the complete workflow and recommended usage of the SIaD Tool in both MATLAB and PSCAD environments.
+These examples illustrate the complete workflow and recommended usage of the SIaD-Tool in both MATLAB and PSCAD environments.

 ---